 While there are still uncertainties following Brexit, the company's main sources of income are currently outside the European Union, and the revenue of the company is secured by the service agreement with the parent company, so it is considered that there is no material impact on the company from Brexit.
-On the other hand, SMTH and SMTAM recognize that global development of the asset management business remains a key focus area.
-SMTAM and the company are completing establishing a new framework for UCITS business on the assumption that the company as a global distributor will appoint sub-distributors that are affiliates within the group.
-Therefore, the existing function of the company's investment management business will remain as it is.
+In the meantime, SMTH and SMTAM recognize that global development of the asset management business remains a key focus area.
+SMTAM and the company are establishing a new framework for UCITS business on the assumption that the company as a global distributor will appoint sub-distributors that are affiliated with the group.
+The appointment of SMTB Luxembourg, which covers the business in the European Union, was completed in 2022.
+The existing scope and function of the company to develop global business in the investment management area remains as it is.

-The directors have considered the impact of COVID-19 pandemic on the entity, there appears to be no direct threat to the survival of the company or the broader group of companies.
-The company's business continuity plan was effectively implemented both internationally and at the local level.
-Although there has been disruption to business activity, it is not anticipated any major changes to business strategy will be necessitated over at least the medium term.
-The company's activities have operated without interruption and no critical issues have been seen since March 2020, and the business has been grown steadily as mentioned above.
+The directors have considered the impact of the COVID-19 pandemic on the entity, there appears to be no direct threat to the survival of the company or the broader group of companies.
+The hybrid working framework has been implemented with no critical issues since its introduction in March 2022.
+The company's business activities have already been normalised as it was before the pandemic, and the business has grown steadily as mentioned above.
+It is not anticipated any major changes to business strategy will be necessitated over at least the medium term.

-Regarding Russia's invasion of Ukraine, which has been of great international concern since February 2022, it is anticipated that there will be no material impact on the company as currently it has no business exposure to the region, interactions with organisations in the region, nor with organisations which have significant shareholdings in entities from the region.
+Regarding Russia's invasion of Ukraine, which has been of great international concern since February 2022, there has been no material impact on the company as currently it has no business exposure to the region, interactions with organisations in the region, nor with organisations which have significant shareholdings in entities from the region.